PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 </MapContainer>
 \end{lstlisting} \

-The EditControl component provides event handlers for all events related to the drawing functions, like </code>>nCreated, onEdited</code> and <code>onDeleted</code>, which can be overwritten by the developer to add custom functionality.\
+The EditControl component provides event handlers for all events related to the drawing functions, like \lstinline!onCreated, onEdited! and \lstinline!onDeleted!, which can be overwritten by the developer to add custom functionality.\
-The <code>draw</code> property allows the developer to enable or disable certain features or buttons in the extension's toolbar.
+The \lstinline!draw! property allows the developer to enable or disable certain features or buttons in the extension's toolbar.

 ### Leaflet Geosearch